Ansh411/Learning_ReactJS/Lecture 3 - Laying the Foundation/README.md

 ⭕ In JSX, we define class with "className" and other attributes are also defined with "camelCase"

 ⭕ When we define any JSX element in more than 1 line so we enclose it using parentheses to make sure babel understands it

+## How react save us from malicious response from API, if we directly use it in our code

+✅ Point : If we get response from any malicious API and we use it in our components using curly braces as JS file then JSX(React) takes care of the malicious file and React automatically escapes it and if possible it sanitize the response to use or does not run in our code

+🔥 This is known as cross-site scripting

+⭕ Example of cross-site scripting

+function App({ message }) { // This is a component where message is being fetched by API return <div>{message}</div>;
+}

+✅ Case: 1 Safe Input API Return => { "message": "Hello, Ansh!" }

+React will safely render it as => Hello Ansh!

+✅ Case: 2 Malicious input API returns => { "message": "<script>alert('You are hacked')</script>" }

+Now React automatically escapes it, so browser shows => <script>alert('You are hacked')</script> and nothing danger happens => so react protects you